10 Secrets of Victoria’s Secret Employees

 Victoria’s Secret has a generous policy when it comes to returns: Stores offer a full refund for items brought back within 90 days of purchase as long as you have a receipt (without a receipt, the policy may vary).
 According to Rita, some customers take advantage of this policy by bringing back garments that are clearly not fit to be resold.
 “People will try to return anything, claiming they just bought it last week and it ‘just didn't work out’ when it's clearly not a bra we even carry anymore and it's super worn and gross.”

 Some customers ruin clothing without buying it first.
-“The worst part was having to damage out [retail slang for swapping out an irreparable item] underwear that girls had tried on without leaving their own underwear on," Rita says.
+“The worst part was having to damage out [retail slang for swapping out an irreparable item] underwear that girls had tried on without leaving their own underwear on," Rita said.
 "Happened all the time.
 It was absolutely disgusting.”